Common C.MI. Course Questions

 Q. I'm not sure I want to teach meditation.
 Would C.MI still be beneficial for me?

 A. Yes!
 In fact a good percentage of C.MI students take the course for their own personal development - without an existing goal of teaching.
 While C.MI. is primarily for those wanting to teach meditation, much of the course is focused on developing your own personal practice - interacting with others in the course, and learning (or re-learning) the issues that are of importance to beginning mindfulness meditation students.
-The best teachers are usually those who are able to empathize with the needs of beginning students - and the C.MI curriculum strives to provide a strong foundation in technique, as well as ample practice opportunities.
+The best teachers are usually those who are able to empathize with the needs of beginning and intermediate students - and the C.MI curriculum strives to provide a strong foundation in technique, as well as ample practice opportunities.
 In this way, the course is highly suitable for both future teachers and dedicated practitioners.

 Q. Does the C.MI course focus upon a particular type of meditation practice ?